 If you'd like to try collecting your syrup, here's the basic idea.

 Wait until after the beginning of the year.
 The nights need to be freezing and the day quite a bit warmer.
 These are the best conditions for sap running.
-This must be done before the beginning of March.
+It would be best if you did that before the beginning of March.

 Source of Information on Collecting Maple Syrup